nastasiafd/Freyria_et_al_2021_amplicon_analysis/README.md

 ```

 ## Step 9: OTUs table construction
-First, concatenate all `.uc` file to a single file
+First, concatenate all `.uc` file to a single one

 ```rmarkdown
 cat *.uc > all_sequences.uc
 ```

-Download python script [uc2otutab.py](https://drive5.com/python/uc2otutab_py.html) to transform `.uc`to otu table
+Download python script [uc2otutab.py](https://drive5.com/python/uc2otutab_py.html) to transform `.uc` to OTU table

 ```rmarkdown
 python uc2otutab.py all_sequences.uc > all_sequences.otumap
 ```

-Activate qiime environment to use qiime implented script.
+Activate qiime environment to use implented scripts.

-Convert `.otumap` file to a `.biom` file.
+Then, convert `.otumap` file to a `.biom` file.

-Add atxanomy affiliation to each sequence (taxonomy file is an output file from MOTHUR).
+Add taxonomy affiliation to each sequence (taxonomy file is an output file from MOTHUR).

 Convert `.biom` file to a `.txt` file, so it will be easier to read on excel or else.